AwakeLion-Robot-Lab/awakelion-logger/README.md

 ### IXWebSocket

-A lightweight C++ WebSocket library for real-time log streaming. **Automatically managed by xmake** - no manual installation needed!
+A lightweight C++ WebSocket library for real-time log streaming.

+### Protobuf

+a lightning-fast serialized message type created by Google.

 ## Installation